DavidStreid/bioinformatics/blast_db_setup/README.md

 ```

 ### Troubleshooting
+* `blastdbcheck` - In the ncbi executable download, there is a script that checks the preformatted databses (`./ncbi-blast-2.12.0+/bin/blastdbcheck`).
+Run this and verify there are no errors
 * `Error: mdb_env_open` - Re-download and extract preformatted databases
 * `BLAST Database error: Cannot memory map` - Most likely a resource issue.
 If there is a line, stating `Number of files opened: ###` and that number is less than the total files in the `BLASTDB` directory, it might be either a disk space or memory issue.
 * `Critical: Failed to initialize SSL provider MBEDTLS: Unknown` - Not sure, but maybe related to fire wall.
 See below,